 Our School of Radiography is a 22-month, 5-semester program offering the completion of a Certificate in Radiography, which provides its students an opportunity to become eligible for the ARRT national certification exam in Radiography, secure employment as a competent entry-level Radiographer, instill professional values, and encourage lifelong professional growth.

-Marshfield Clinic School of Radiography is a two-year program that results in a certificate in Radiography.
-Through over 700 hours of didactic instruction and at least 1,900 clinical hours in multiple departments of Marshfield Clinic and Marshfield Medical Center, the student will be well prepared for a career as a radiographer.
+The Marshfield Clinic School of Radiography will provide students with quality didactic and clinical education, and the community with quality and competent professionals of Radiologic Technology, through a curriculum that promotes the current practice, guidelines, and standards.
+Through over 1100 hours of didactic instruction and 1700 clinical hours in multiple departments of Marshfield Clinic Health System, a multi-specialty, trauma level-two campus, the student will be well prepared for a career as a Radiographer.

 The Joint Review on Education in Radiologic Technology

 20 North Wacker Drive, Suite 2850

 For more information about the JRCERT, please visit www.jrcert.org.

 Upon successful completion of our program, graduates will be qualified to apply for certification by the American Registry of Radiologic Technologists (www.arrt.org).
 The ARRT investigates, examines, and certifies the competency of graduates.
 Certification by the ARRT requires that all graduates sit for a National Registry Examination, and successfully pass, to become a “Registered Radiologic Technologist.”
 Students will also be eligible for Licensed Radiographer certification by the Wisconsin Department of Safety and Professional Services. (http://dsps.wi.gov).